 Disclaimer: "Past performance is not an indication of future potential values.
 Any opinions expressed here are just that, an opinion and they reflect a personal buying preference for investing in coins.
 These opinions are not meant to denigrate or devalue any company's offerings, which may or may not increase in value over time."

-#1 Worst Coin Investment - TV Shopping Show Dealers and "Mints."
+#1 - TV Shopping Show Dealers and Premium "Mints."

-Number One on the list is the TV shopping network "coin dealers" and premium "mints" that sell nice looking commemorative coins for exorbitant prices.
+Number One on the list is the TV shopping network "coin dealers" and premium "mints" that sell nice-looking commemorative coins for exorbitant prices.
 Unfortunately, these coins have no additional value beyond their bullion or face value when you or your heirs eventually sell them.
-Some of these so-called mints that sell coins on the TV and cable-based shopping channels sell genuine U.S. Mint coins that are almost always priced several times higher than the coins would cost from a reputable coin dealer!
+Some of these so-called mints that sell coins on the TV and cable-based shopping channels sell genuine U.S. Mint coins that are always priced several times higher than if the coins were purchased from a reputable coin dealer!

-These shows rarely sell anything that can't be acquired elsewhere at more affordable prices, so don't impulse buy from these TV shows!
+These shows rarely sell anything that you can't acquire elsewhere at more affordable prices, so don't impulse buy from these TV shows!
 Do a little research, and you'll see the same Silver Eagles at just a few dollars over spot price from traditional coin dealers.
 Uncirculated Morgan Dollars seem to be a prime product that TV shopping network coin dealers sell at an exorbitant price.
 They push these common coins as old and rare.
 When in fact, they can be purchased for a reasonable amount from a coin dealer or at a local coin show.

 #2 - National Collector's Mint